You’ve got your roaster. You’ve read all about how to roast. And you can’t wait to get started. But what’s missing?

 Once You’ve Bought Your Beans

-Now you know a bit about coffee beans, you’ve sampled several, and you’ve taken notes.
+Now you know a bit about green coffee beans, you’ve sampled several, and you’ve taken notes.
 That means you’re ready to purchase some and begin roasting.

 Start with experimentation: take one lot and roast it with three to five different profiles.
 Then, take a few lots and roast them all with exactly the same profile.
 Take notes on the results of both these tests to help you understand the impact of roast profiles on different beans.
 Then, do all this again with different beans and profiles until you craft your perfect coffee.